 Why would anyone want to join a 12-step recovery program?
 Many people rallied against the 12 steps thinking that its principles suggest believing in God or Higher power as a cure for their addiction and they think that it discourages personal responsibility.
-While there are many differing opinions as to its proper applications, Hawaii Island Recovery has a unique approach in using the 12 Steps to speed up the recovery process.

 Here’s how HIR uses the 12 Steps to help clients beat addiction

 There are 12 tasks involved in the 12 steps.
-The first five steps help you achieve honesty, hope, faith, courage and integrity.
+The first five steps help you achieve honesty, hope, faith, courage, and integrity.
 So, the first task is to stop fooling yourself and other people.
 HIR believes that a person is powerless over alcohol or drugs the moment he or she becomes addicted to them.
 Addiction changes the person, not by choice but by the very nature of addiction.

-At HIR you have to go through comprehensive assessment to measure the level of your addiction, medical and psychological needs and other issues that need to be addressed while you stay on the paradise island.
+At HIR you have to go through a comprehensive assessment to measure the level of your addiction, medical and psychological needs and other issues that need to be addressed while you stay on the paradise island.
 Individual, group and family therapies can help you understand yourself better and the people around you.
 You get to hear their side of the story, get the inspiration and support you need, cultivate hope that you’ll get better someday.
 These social interactions and behavioral and psychological therapies can also help you have the courage and integrity to accept your faults and make an unyielding decision to resolve them.

 Admit, surrender, convert and identify